 - Metro is excellent: I am using the NYC subway as my reference point and the Metro is so much better.
 The longest we had to wait was 4 minutes and the cars and stations were much cleaner than NYC.
 There was one time that I had to deal with bad body odor, but luckily that ride was short.
 It is cheap (each trip costs 1.80 euro) and you can also get a daily or weekly pass.

 - Be prepared for bag searches: Even though I had a small purse, I was constantly being subjected to a search.
-This included to get into tourist attractions, shopping centers, and also in the metro.
+This included the entrances to tourist attractions, shopping centers, and also in the metro.
 We also saw some military personnel with large guns.
 Unfortunately, I think this must be in reaction to the recent terrorist attacks, but better safe than sorry.
 You should also watch out for tourist scams in Paris.

 - Fountains are not always on: Paris has over 350 beautiful fountains, however, most of the ones we came across were dry.
 We could only imagine how much more beautiful Paris would be with working fountains.
 According to various websites, the fountains are turned off in the winter, however we were there the first week of October.
 Still there are plenty of reasons to visit Paris in the winter.

 - People are putting locks everywhere: There was the tradition that you would write your name and your significant other’s name on a lock on the Pont Des Arts and toss the key into the Seine as a symbol of being together forever.
 You may have heard that authorities have been removing the love locks from the Pont Des Arts.
 That is true, but lovers have found other areas to leave the locks.
 There is a railing on land by the bridge that is filled with locks.
 There were also lots of locks by the Pont Neuf.
 We even saw some on the railing by the replica of the Statue of Liberty torch that has become a makeshift memorial for Princess Diana.
 In some of the areas, there were people selling locks and also selling engraving services.